niuyishuai/HDCA/README.md

 ## Dependencies

-This toolbox depends on MOSEK for solving the linear and quadratic convex subproblems.
+This toolbox depends on `MOSEK` for solving the linear and quadratic convex subproblems.

-The compared optimization solvers are KNITRO, FILTERSD, IPOPT and MATLAB FMINCON.
+The compared optimization solvers are `KNITRO`, `FILTERSD`, `IPOPT` and MATLAB `FMINCON`.
 Please make sure that you have installed the corresponding solvers on MATLAB for comparison.

 ## Samples

-See some test examples in the folder 'tests'.
+See some test examples in the folder `tests`.

 ## Available Dataset
 Three datasets for AEiCP: `RAND1`, `RAND2` and `NEP`.